top of page

 1. How Do I Calculate My Hours?

 1. Use your Hourly Assignment Notice (HAN) to add up the FTE of your instructional assignments.
+Here's an example HAN.

 2. Multiply your FTE by 0.8 to get the hours you're eligible to offer (FTE x 0.8 = Hours).